ellmetha/django-machina/docs/contributing.rst

 Coding style
 ------------

 Please make sure that your code is compliant with the `PEP8 style guide <https://www.python.org/dev/peps/pep-0008/>`_.
-You can ignore the "Maximum Line Length" requirement but you should still pay attention to the length of your lines.
+You can ignore the "Maximum Line Length" requirement but the length of your lines should not exceed 100 characters.
 Remember that your code will be checked using `flake8 <https://pypi.python.org/pypi/flake8>`_.
 You can use the *django-machina*'s `tox <https://pypi.python.org/pypi/tox>`_ configuration to perform this validation:

 .. code-block:: bash